akankshashriv/jekyll-TeXt-theme/_posts/Draft/Machine Learning : A Brief History.md

 The idea is simple!
 Imagine this timeline as a graph with a root node as "Statistics".
 Statistics led to Regression, Bayesian ML and, over time, Deep Learning.
 We will traverse this graph and learn the math.

 ## Contents
-1. The very beginning - 1950s [PAC Model, VC Theory, Perceptrons]
+1. The very beginning - 1950s
 2. 1960s - The Bayesian Era
 3. The AI Winter of 1970s
 4. 1980s see a resurgence